Material success and social prestige, one of the four goals of life

 A trance-like state in which self-consciousness is lost, and the mind is absorbed into the ultimate reality; the culmination of the eight steps of Yoga

-A system of Hindu philosophy and one approach within the Path of Knowledge, which asserts that reality is composed of two distinct categories; matter and eternal selves
+a system of Hindu philosophy and one approach within Jnana Marga asserting that reality comprises two distinct categories: matter and eternal selves

 A wandering ascetic who has advanced to the fourth and highest stage of life.

-The traditional practice of burning a widowed wife on her husband's funeral pyre; outlawed in 1829, though still occurs rarely
+the traditional practice of burning a widow on her husband's funeral pyre

-The third of the fur castes, made up of producers, such as farmers, merchants, and artisans
+The third of the four classes of the caste system, made up of producers, such as farmers, merchants, and artisans.

 school of philosophy; everything is a cosmic illusion; all reality is brahman

 a system of exercises practiced as part of the Hindu discipline to promote control of the body and mind

 Please allow access to your computer’s microphone to use Voice Recording.

 Click the icon above to update your browser permissions above and try again